microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 RESOURCE_GROUP: Name of the resourceGroup to create in this environment
 LOCATION: Location for the resourceGroup in this environment
 NAMESPACE: Namespace in this environment (use to identify and refer to the name of resources used in this environment).
-SERVICECONNECTION_RG: Name of the Service Connection in Azure DevOps in subscription scope level
-SERVICECONNECTION_WS: Name of the Service Connection in Azure DevOps in machine learning workspace scope level for this environment
 AMLWORKSPACE: Name of the azure machine learning workspace in this environment.
 Default name is aml$(NAMESPACE)
 STORAGEACCOUNT: Name of the storage account.
 Default name is sa$(NAMESPACE)
 KEYVAULT: Name of the key vault.
 Default name is kv$(NAMESPACE)
 APPINSIGHTS: Name of the app insight.
 Default name is ai$(NAMESPACE)
 CONTAINERREGISTRY: Name of the container registry.
 Default name is cr$(NAMESPACE)
+SERVICECONNECTION_RG: Name of the Service Connection in Azure DevOps in subscription scope level
+SERVICECONNECTION_WS: Name of the Service Connection in Azure DevOps in machine learning workspace scope level for this environment
 ```

 - **[AML-related variables](../../configuration/configuration-aml.variables.yml)**: contains the definition of AML-related environment variables

 ```
 PYTHON_VERSION: the version of python.
 Default value is 3.8
 SDK_VERSION: the version of Azure ML SDK.
+Default value is 1.53
-Default value is 1.35
+VM_VERSION: the version for the agent in Azure DevOps.
+Default value is ubuntu-20.04

 AML_DATASET: training dataset name.
-AML_MODEL_NAME: model name (use in model register)
+AML_MODEL_NAME: model name used in model registry

 # Training
 TRAINING_EXPERIMENT: training experiment name